-I’m a huge fan of Amazon Echo speakers and while they may be the most powerful smart home voice controller, it doesn’t mean it’s perfect.
-Once in a while, you may need to reset the Amazon Echo to get things working right again.
-You may even notice the device getting all jumbled up or something simply has tied its proverbial hands.
-Heck, maybe you just want to start over from scratch and pretend you just got a new one.
-Either way, it’s good to know how to hard reset whichever Echo you purchased.
+I'm a huge fan of Amazon Echo speakers and while they may be the most powerful smart home voice controller, it doesn't mean they are perfect.
+Once in a while, you may need to know how to reset Amazon Echo devices to get things working properly again.

 How to reset Amazon Echo Dot